E. Ethelbert Miller

-Eugene Ethelbert Miller, best known as E. Ethelbert Miller (born November 20, 1950), is an African-American poet, teacher and literary activist, based in Washington, DC.
+Eugene Ethelbert Miller (born November 20, 1950) is an African-American poet, teacher and literary activist, based in Washington, DC.
 He is the author of several collections of poetry and two memoirs, the editor of Poet Lore magazine, and the host of the weekly WPFW morning radio show On the Margin.

 Life and career

 Miller was born in the Bronx, New York.

 He received his B.A. from Howard University.
 He is the author of 13 books of poetry, two memoirs and is the editor of three poetry anthologies.
 His work has appeared in numerous publications, including Beltway Poetry Quarterly, Poet Lore, and Sojourners.

 Miller was the founder and director of the Ascension Poetry Reading Series, one of the oldest literary series in the Washington area.
 He was director of Howard University's African-American Resource Center from 1974 for more than 40 years.
 Miller has taught at various schools, including American University, Emory & Henry College, George Mason University, Harpeth Hall School and the University of Nevada, Las Vegas.
 He was also a core faculty member of the writing seminars at Bennington College.
 He worked with Operation Homecoming for the National Endowment for the Humanities (NEH).

 He currently serves as board chairperson of the Institute for Policy Studies.
 He is also on the boards of Split This Rock and the Writer's Center, and since 2002 has been co-editor of Poet Lore magazine, the oldest poetry journal in the US.
 He is former chair of the Humanities Council of Washington, D.C., and has served on the boards of the AWP, the Edmund Burke School, PEN American Center, PEN/Faulkner Foundation, and the Washington Area Lawyer for the Arts (WALA).
 He hosts a weekly morning radio show on WPFW called On the Margin.

 In 1979, Marion Barry, the Mayor of Washington, D.C., where Miller lives, proclaimed September 28, 1979, as "E. Ethelbert Miller Day."
 Subsequently, on May 21, 2001, an "E. Ethelbert Miller Day" was also proclaimed by the Mayor of Jackson, Tennessee.

 Miller's papers are held at Emory & Henry College and The George Washington University.